filipematias23/Bison-Fly/README.md

 ## Area Under the Curve (AUC)

-> There are many interesting ways to use the UAV data on plant breeding.
-The first way is evaluating single flights for specific time point aims (e.g., evaluating maturity, plant height, or diseases resistance).
+> There are many interesting ways to use the UAV data for plant breeding.
+The first way is evaluating single flights for specific time point aims (e.g., evaluating maturity, plant height, or disease resistance).
 These traits normally occur in a specific moment during the season and can be evaluated with 1 or few flights.
-On the other hand, trats as plant development, biomass, and yield can be evaluated during the entire season using UAVs approaches.
+On the other hand, traits such as plant development, biomass, and yield can be evaluated throughout the entire season using UAV data.
 In this case, one good strategy is combining all flights in the same analysis.
 The first option is using a vector with DAP as fixed effect in the model to capture the trait performance over time.
 The second option is described below which is calculating the area under the curve (AUV) for one trait over the time.
 This is an interesting combined UAV-multitrait, because some genotypes have slow growing abilities in the beginning of the season but can perform well on the other growing stages.
-At the same point, genotypes with great performance on early stages can reduce competitivity at the end of the cycle.
+At the same point, genotypes with great performance in early stages can reduce competitivity at the end of the cycle.
 Using AUC is an interesting way to observe and compare these different biological paths and use only one general trait (e.g., growing performance) for applying selection.

 ```r
 ##################################